Updated January, 2016

-The Centers for Medicare and Medicaid Services (CMS) has announced the “new” Medicare premiums, deductibles, and coinsurance amounts for 2013.
-The standard Medicare Part B premium (single individuals with income of $85,000 or less; joint filers with income of $170,000 or less) will increase $5.00 to $104.90.
-So much for the 1.7% Social Security COLA!
-After the Part B premium is deducted, a $1,000 monthly Social Security benefit will receive a net increase of $12, or 1.2 percent.
-For someone with a $2,000 monthly benefit, the net increase will be $29, or 1.45 percent.
+The Centers for Medicare and Medicaid Services (CMS) has announced the “new” Medicare premiums, deductibles, and coinsurance amounts for 2016.
+The standard Medicare Part B premium (single individuals with income of $85,000 or less; joint filers with income of $170,000 or less) remains the same as 2013 through 2015 at $104.90 FOR MOST PEOPLE (see below).

-Higher Medicare premiums apply to folks with higher incomes (see below).
+Higher Medicare premiums apply to folks with higher incomes or who are in different categories (see below).

 - Part B premium: $104.90